 OK, you’ve got this organization to “manage”.

-1. What are you going to manage?
-Are you going to manage the “Boxes” – the people and their motivations and behaviors busy performing tasks and activities – or are you going to manage the “Arrows” – the products, services, and communications that are delivered between the Boxes?
+Question A. What are you going to manage?
+Are you going to manage the “Boxes” – the people and their motivations and behaviors busily performing their tasks and activities – or are you going to manage the “Arrows” – the products, services, and communications that will be delivered between the Boxes?

 Hint 1: People do not like being managed.